 Other agencies offer different recommendations but ultimately your doctor can recommend a different screening schedule if you are at higher risk of developing breast cancer.

 A mammogram is a proven tool in lowering your risk of dying from breast cancer.
 Pushing back your annual or biannual screening by six months or a year can allow a cancer that could have been caught early to progress – which may mean it can be more difficult to treat.

-“Typically, if you are in good health or if you have a higher risk of breast cancer, you shouldn’t delay any screenings.
-Your doctor can help you assess your risk of COVID-19 and cancer so you know what’s the right thing to do,” reassures Dr. Ibrahim Shalaby, oncologist at Covenant Medical Group.
+“Typically, if you are in good health or if you have a higher risk of breast cancer, you shouldn’t delay any screenings,” says Dr. Ibrahim Shalaby, oncologist at Providence’s Covenant Medical Group.

 Colon cancer screenings

 Colon cancer is a highly treatable cancer, especially when it’s caught early.
 A colonoscopy is a proven screening tool to detect polyps in the large intestine before they turn into cancer.
-Putting off a colonoscopy because you’re concerned about discomfort or your risk of getting COVID-19 is putting you at much higher risk.
+Putting off a colonoscopy means you are putting yourself at much higher risk.

 The Centers for Disease Control and Prevention (CDC) recommends that most individuals should start getting a regular colonoscopy around age 50.
 You may need a colonoscopy sooner if you are at high risk of developing colorectal cancer or are experiencing troubling symptoms.

 You may be at higher risk if you have:

 - Inflammatory bowel disease (IBD), like Crohn’s disease or ulcerative colitis